 Welcome one and welcome all to the 2nd anniversary of Retro Freak Reviews!
 It’s hard to believe that 2 years have already passed since I started rumbling about retro computer games.
-And to celebrate such magnanimous occasion, let’s take a look of one the best graphic adventures ever made (and a personal favourite): The Secret of Monkey Island.
+And to celebrate such a magnanimous occasion, let’s take a look at one of the best graphic adventures ever made (and a personal favourite): The Secret of Monkey Island.

 Both the FM Towns and the CD-ROM versions featured an updated interface and CD audio quality music tracks but no speech whatsoever.

 And as always, let’s first look at the cover:

 This is probably one of the most famous video game covers of all times and I can see why.
 It’s colourful, with great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
 It’s that good!
 The only nitpick I might have is that someone might get the idea of this being a serious game.
 But a closer look at the use of bright colours can at least give the impression of a light-hearted game, in my opinion.

 As you can see in the video, you take the role of Guybrush Threepwood, a wannabe pirate who travelled to Mêlée Island (somewhere in the Caribbean Sea) to become a full-fledged pirate during the Golden Age of Piracy.
 And during that particular quest, he finds himself embroiled in a ghost story that will take him to the eponymous Monkey Island.

 The gameplay is just like all the other Lucasarts’ SCUMM graphic adventures: the main screen where the action occurs and the bottom screen where you can find all the action commands and the inventory.
 To perform any action, you simply click in a command, then click in any object on the main screen and/or in your inventory.